Common ways to use Conditional Access with Intune

 Microsoft Entra domain joined and Intune management: This scenario is for organizations that want to be cloud-first (that is, primarily use cloud services, with a goal to reduce use of an on-premises infrastructure) or cloud-only (no on-premises infrastructure).
 Microsoft Entra join works well in a hybrid environment, enabling access to both cloud and on-premises apps and resources.
 The device joins to the Microsoft Entra ID and gets enrolled to Intune, which can be used as a Conditional Access criteria when accessing corporate resources.

 - Workplace join and Intune management: Here the user can join their personal devices to access corporate resources and services.
 You can use Workplace join and enroll devices into Intune MDM to receive device-level policies, which are another option to evaluate Conditional Access criteria.

-Learn more about Device Management in Azure Active Directory.
+Learn more about Device Management in Microsoft Entra ID.

 App-based Conditional Access

-Intune and Azure AD work together to make sure only managed apps can access corporate e-mail or other Microsoft 365 services.
+Intune and Microsoft Entra ID work together to make sure only managed apps can access corporate e-mail or other Microsoft 365 services.

 - Learn more about app-based Conditional Access with Intune.

 Conditional Access can be used to allow or block access to Exchange on-premises based on the device compliance policies and enrollment state.
 When Conditional Access is used in combination with a device compliance policy, only compliant devices are allowed access to Exchange on-premises.